 Olympic athletes use this technique as part of their training.
-They see themselves making the shot, winning the competition, celebrating with teammates and family.
+They see themselves making the shot, winning the competition, and celebrating with teammates and family.
 If you want to win and achieve your goals, see yourself doing so first.
 One of the world’s greatest golfers, Jack Nicklaus, never took a shot, not even in practice, without having a clear, in-focus picture of it in his mind first.
 Author and motivational speaker Earl Nightingale put it perfectly when he said: “Whatever we plant in our subconscious mind and nourish with repetition and emotion will one day become a reality.”
 He knew that repetition would reap the rewards.

 At this point, you have spent 25 to 30 minutes with your inner self establishing your goals and giving your subconscious directions on what to focus on attaining.
 Now, go ahead and get your day started.
 After that, your subconscious will begin to do its job.